 International https://www.icfam.info UK https://afghanmusicians.wordpress.com A series of concerts are planned.
 Northern Ireland announced soon.

 Musician/Artists at Risk Resettlement Scheme Northern Ireland webpage Email firstname.lastname@example.org for more information.

 A call for expression of interest to the Creative sector regarding placements (form link) and the public for opening up their homes on for a temporary period to house one or more people arriving from Afghanistan (form link).

 An international partnership developed by Beyond Skin and Afghanistan National Institute of Music (ANIM), home of the Afghan Women’s Orchestra also known as Ensemble Zohra.

-As part of the programme current & former students from ANIM are collaborating with young female musicians in Northern Ireland leading eventually to Afghan Women’s Orchestra coming to Northern Ireland for a series of performances.
+As part of the programme current & former students from ANIM are collaborating with young female musicians in Northern Ireland including members of Traditonal Arts Partnership.